HerrmannM/TriNecklace/README.md

 # About

-Supporting software for the paper `A necklace algorithm to determine the growth function of trinucleotide circular codes`.
+Supporting software for the paper `A necklace algorithm to determine the growth function of trinucleotide circular codes`, openly published and available here: http://www.scienpress.com/journal_focus.asp?Main_Id=57&Sub_id=IV&Issue=859.
 When refering to this software, please cite

 ```bibtex